Other products

 Lactation:

-The product is indicated for use in dry cows.
+The veterinary medicinal product is indicated for use in dry cows.
 If accidentally used in a lactating cow, a small (up to 2-fold) transient rise in somatic cell count may be observed.
 In such an event, strip out the seal manually, no additional precautions are necessary.

-4.8 Interaction with other medicinal products and other forms of interaction
+3.8 Interaction with other medicinal products and other forms of interaction

 In clinical trials, the compatibility of a comparable teat seal formulation containing bismuth subnitrate has only been shown with a cloxacillin-containing dry cow preparation.
+See also section 3.5.

 Long tip option: The long tip option may be used for treatment convenience for example to prevent the tip from flipping out due to a moving or nervous cow.

-Step 1: Removal of the breakable cap Step 2: Long or short tip
+Step 1: Removal of the breakable cap Step 2: Long or short tip insertion

 Care must be taken not to introduce pathogens into the teat in order to reduce the risk of post-infusion mastitis.